 Younger kids will require adult help, and can make a simple, basic design to start launching and learning about the basics of engineering, measurements and physics.

 Older kids should be challenged to come up with new design concepts and alterations to the engineering of their catapults, then challenged to see which designs are most effective.
-Or build an entirely different design out of materials like cardboard.
-Learn more about one cardboard catapult design here.
+Or build an entirely different design out of completely different materials like cardboard or recycled bottles.

-Simple math measurements can be used for younger kids, but with older students have them work out the percent gain based on design differences.
+Simple math measurements can be used for younger kids such as measuring the distance objects are launched.
+For older students have them work out the percent gain based on design differences.
 Maybe moving the perpendicular sticks 1 cm on the stack (fulcrum) gives a 10% gain on the distance of the shots.
 Have students work out these calculations.

 They can also measure the angle and see if they can find the best angle for their catapult design.
 Hint: there is a perfect angle, it’s 45 degrees.